This blog post has been researched, edited, and approved by John Hanning and Brian Wages. Join our newsletter below.

 Driveways, swimming pools, cabinetry, carpets, office desks, TVs, linens, furniture, blinds, and other personal property can be written off immediately when identified in the study.

-When do we want to do a Cost Segregation Study?
+When Do We Want to Do a Cost Segregation Study?

 The most common instances when we want to do a cost segregation study include:

 If the average length of stay is less than 30 days and you materially participate, the losses can offset W2 income or business income.
-Short term rentals normally write off thirty percent because they come with beds, TVs, couches, and personal property.

 Losses from one rental property can offset the capital gain from selling another property.

-You do not need real estate professional tax status.
+You do not need a real estate professional tax status.
 The loss created offsets profits from the business.

 To discuss the best timing for your property, reach out here: